Edward Somerset, 4th Earl of Worcester

+Career

 He was the only son of three children born to the 3rd Earl of Worcester and Christiana North.
 On 21 February 1589, he succeeded his father as Earl of Worcester.

-In June 1590 Worcester travelled to Edinburgh to congratulate James VI of Scotland on his safe return from Denmark and marriage to Anne of Denmark, and gave notice that the king was to join the Order of the Garter.
-He discussed with James rumours that English ships had lain in wait for his return.
+In June 1590, Worcester travelled to Edinburgh to congratulate James VI of Scotland on his safe return from Denmark and marriage to Anne of Denmark, and gave notice that the king was to join the Order of the Garter.
+His allowance was £5 per day.
+The Earl discussed with James rumours that English ships had lain in wait for his return.
 At first, he was not able to see Anne of Denmark who had toothache, and he joked that in England this would be interpreted as a sign she was pregnant.
 Worcester had an audience with Anne, and took her letter to Elizabeth.
 He was accompanied by Lord Compton who watched 'pastimes' or hunting on the sands of Leith.

 In 1593 he was made a Knight of the Garter.
 In a letter of September 1602 he mentions that Queen Elizabeth was entertained in the Privy Chamber with country dances and Irish tunes.

+The Earl of Worcester was Master of the Horse to Elizabeth I, and Master of Anne of Denmark's household.
+He wrote a letter describing the formation of the queen's household in 1604 which is frequently quoted by historians.
 In 1606 he was appointed Keeper of the Great Park, a park created for hunting by Henry VIII around Nonsuch Palace, of which Worcester Park was a part.
 The residence Worcester Park House was built in 1607.

 Family

 He married Lady Elizabeth Hastings on 16 December 1571 at Whitehall Palace in a triple wedding with Edward de Vere, 17th Earl of Oxford and bride, Anne Cecil, and Edward Sutton, 4th Baron Dudley and bride, Mary Howard.
 She was a daughter of Francis Hastings, 2nd Earl of Huntingdon and Catherine Pole.
 Catherine was a daughter of Henry Pole, 1st Baron Montagu and Jane Neville.
 Jane was in turn a daughter of George Nevill, 4th Baron Bergavenny and his wife Margaret, daughter of Hugh Fenn.
 They had fifteen children among whom were:

-William Worcester born before 20 Apr 1576, Edward's eldest son, denounced his family name to become a minister at the Wooster Chapel.
-He married Rebecca (Kynge) Worcester, with whom he had nine children.
-William died at the age of 47 on 20 Nov 1623 in Cheddington, Buckingham.